alifgiant/Skripsi-Heart-Monitor/README.md

 HeartRate-Monitor
 =================
+[This Project are not DONE yet.
+It still work on progress.]

 My Undergraduate Thesis Project
 Reading heart signal- Transmit to Server - Analyze on Server - Forward analized data to Web and Android Phone.